Mitochondria - The Powerhouse of the Cell

-However, our mitochondria do not take glucose in its raw form.
+Our mitochondria do not take glucose in its raw form.
 It’s not usable in its regular state so our cells break glucose down even more before passing it to our mitochondria.
 This process is called glycolysis.

 The broken-down form of glucose is what is really combined with oxygen to produce a net of carbon dioxide, NADH, FADH2, and ATP.
 This process is what’s called the Krebs Cycle.
 Let’s break the products of this process down:

-Carbon dioxide: One of our byproducts.
+One of our byproducts.
 You breathe this out.